KittyGiraudel/site/_posts/2013-07-29-optimizing-with-bash.md

 * add an auto-upload function to upload to your FTP,
 * use a configuration file to tweak the optimization tools…

-> Loïc Giraudel works as a front-end developer at Purch (Grenoble, France).
+> Loïc Giraudel works as a front-end developer at Future PLC (Grenoble, France).
 He is a JavaScript and Git expert.
 You can catch him on Twitter: [@l_giraudel](https://twitter.com/l_giraudel).